ClapeyronThermo/Clapeyron.jl/paper/paper.md

 # Acknowledgements

-The authors thank doctors Andrew J. Haslam, Spiros Kornopoulos, Felipe A. Hurtado, Sara Febra and professors Amparo Galindo, Georgios M. Kontogeorgis, Xiaodong Liang and George Jackson for introducing us the topic of thermodynamic equations of state and their continued help in the development of this package.
+The authors thank doctors Andrew J. Haslam, Spiros Kornopoulos, Felipe A. Hurtado, Sara Febra and professors Amparo Galindo, Georgios M. Kontogeorgis, Xiaodong Liang and George Jackson for introducing us to the topic of thermodynamic equations of state and their continued help in the development of this package.